Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data

 \item[(b)] Under the conditions of part (a), if further there is $K_1 \geq 2\ceil{\log_2 B}+1$, then the parameters $\bo\tau$ and $\bo\eta$ are generically identifiable from $\nnu^{(1)}$. \end{itemize} \end{proposition}

-As mentioned in the last paragraph of Section \ref{sec-layers}, the identifiability results in the previous section apply to general distributional assumptions for variables organized in a sparse multilayer SG-LCM.
+As mentioned in the last paragraph of Section \ref{sec-layers}, the identifiability results in that section apply to general distributional assumptions for variables organized in a sparse multilayer Bayesian Pyramid.
 When considering specific models, properties of the model can be leveraged to weaken the identifiability conditions.
 The next proposition illustrates this, establishing generic identifiability for the model in \eqref{eq-2layer}.
 Before stating the identifiability result, we formally define the allowable constrained parameter space for $\bo\beta$ under a graphical matrix $\GG^{(1)}$ as